Is TB-500 FDA Approved? Parent in Phase 2 Trials

 TB-500's value in recovery comes from its unique mechanism: it reorganizes the actin cytoskeleton inside cells, enabling them to migrate to injury sites.
 It also stimulates angiogenesis (new blood vessel formation), reduces inflammatory cytokines, and promotes organized collagen deposition over fibrotic scarring.
 This combination of cell migration, blood supply, and anti-inflammation is why practitioners use it for musculoskeletal recovery.

 Importantly, Thymosin Beta-4 is endogenous.
 Your body already produces it.
-It is present in virtually every cell and tissue, with high concentrations in wound fluid, blood platelets, and white blood cells.
-TB-500 therapy supplements a peptide your body already uses for repair.
+It is present in nearly every cell and tissue, with high concentrations in wound fluid, blood platelets, and white blood cells.
+Compounded therapy adds more of a peptide the body already uses for repair, which is part of why its early safety profile looked clean, though endogenous does not automatically mean safe at supraphysiologic doses.

 Current Regulatory Status

 TB-500 is available as a compounded medication under federal pharmacy compounding law.
 It requires a prescription from a licensed provider and must be prepared by a licensed 503A or 503B pharmacy.
-PeRx offers TB-500 both as a standalone product and as part of the pre-mixed BPC/TB-500 combination.
+PeRx does not sell TB-500 on its own.
+It is dispensed only inside the pre-mixed BPC/TB-500 combination vial, alongside BPC-157.

 | TB-500 (Compounded) | Thymosin Beta-4 (Clinical) | |